 Now that your iPhone is good as new and all your apps are downloading, give your phone a few days to recalibrate and get to know the battery again.
 I recommend fully charging your iPhone and letting it fully discharge a couple times before declaring the problem officially fixed or not.

 When You’ve Tried Everything Else

 If the issue comes back after you’ve done a DFU restore, you’ve eliminated the possibility that a software or firmware problem is causing your iPhone to turn off with battery life remaining or, in some cases, to randomly jump from one percentage to another.
 If that’s the case, you may need to repair your iPhone.

 If you go through Apple, you can visit a local Apple Store (make an appointment first), or begin the repair process online at getsupport.apple.com.
-If you’re looking for a less-expensive option, I recommend Puls, an in-person service that can arrive in as few as 30 minutes to replace your battery, and iResq.com, a reputable, high-quality mail-in repair service.
+If you’re looking for a less-expensive option, I recommend Puls, an in-person service that can arrive in as few as 30 minutes to replace your battery, and offers a lifetime guarantee on their work.

 Some people try to use an external battery pack like the ones you’ll find on Amazon as a temporary stopgap, but if your iPhone is damaged, it may not help at all.

 Thanks again for visiting Payette Forward.
 I sincerely hope this article helped you stop your iPhone from turning off when it still shows a percentage of battery life remaining.
 I wish you the absolute best of luck and hope to hear from you!
 If you have any other questions, the Payette Forward iPhone Help Facebook Group is a great place to get answers.